jpravetz/epdoc-validate/README.md

 # validate

-Validation module
+Validation module validates individual values or properties of an object.

 ## Features

-- Allows defaults to be specified and used if a value has an error
+- Allows default values to be specified and used if a value has an error or is missing
-- Options for strict checking, required and optional properties
+- Options for `strict` checking, with `required` and `optional` properties
 - Recursively handles objects with properties
-- Supports pre-canned validators
+- Supports pre-canned validators for url, email, etc
-- Supports sanitizing
+- Supports a sanitizer callback function
 - Reports on all errors, not stopping at first error
 - Attempts to build output even if errors are encountered
 - Supports comparing values against a reference document (eg. to save only